738 N. Third Street,

 2 people favorited this theater

-Sept., 1903: A developer built a restaurant/saloon there as an outlet for Pabst beer but it failed soon, and it was then converted to the new GRAND theater.
+September 1903: A developer built a restaurant/saloon there as an outlet for Pabst beer but it failed soon, and it was then converted to the new GRAND Theatre.

 July 1904 finds local architect John Menge increasing the seating from 800 to 900 by adding a balcony and other small improvements.
 Unfortunately, no photos are know to exist of this date.

-June 1906 finds the GRAND’s land in court in a probate settlement where the granddaughter of the founder of the Pabst brewery is awarded several properties, including the land under the PRINCESS.
+June 1906 finds the GRAND Theatres’s land in court in a probate settlement where the granddaughter of the founder of the Pabst brewery is awarded several properties, including the land under the PRINCESS Theatre.
 Six months later, this woman, Clara Heyl, and her two sons relocate to Berlin, Germany following their mother’s rancorous divorce, but retain ownership of the land.
 None of them would ever return to Milwaukee.

 April 1921: The war is over, but the teutophobic sentiments of the country remain, and the Alien Property Custodian, acting on behalf of the federal government, seized the Heyl real estate in Milwaukee.
 Because the Heyls did not hold a license from the President for their properties, they were deemed to be enemies of the United States.
 Their lands were taken from them under the 1917 Act of Congress known as the “Trading With The Enemy Act”.
 The Heyls protested and a lengthy court battle ensued. (*)